Simple algebraic groups with the same maximal tori, weakly commensurable Zariski-dense subgroups, and good reduction: Killing the genus by a purely transcendental extension

 2mm

 {\bf Question 8.6.} {\it Does there exist a central quaternion division algebra $D$ over the field of rational functions $K = k(x)$ over some field $k$ having \emph{nontrivial} genus $\gen(D)$?}

 2mm

 {\bf 8.2.
 Proof of Theorem \ref{T:Kill1}.} While the argument involves some of the same considerations as the proof of Theorem \ref{T:GenDA}, it also contains several new elements.
-In order to apply Amitsur's theorem, we need match some maximal subfields of the algebras obtained by a purely transcendental base change, and not just the maximal tori in the corresponding norm one groups.
-It is well-known that given a central division algebra $D$ of degree $n$ over a field $k$, every maximal $k$-torus $T$ of $G = \mathrm{SL}_{1 , D}$ is the norm torus $\mathrm{R}^{(1)}_{F/k}(G_m)$ for some maximal separable subfield $F \subset D$.
-The problem is that in general, given two separable degree $n$ extensions $F_1$ and $F_2$ of $K$, the fact that the corresponding norm one tori are $K$-isomorphic, may {\it not} imply that the extensions are isomorphic.\footnote{To construct such an example, it is enough to find a finite group $G$ having two nonconjugate subgroups $H_1$ and $H_2$ such that the permutation lattices $\Z[G/H_1]$ and $\Z[G/H_2]$ are isomorphic as $\Z[G]$-modules.
-We learned from correspondence with R.~Guralnick and D.~Saltman that the following example of this situation was found by L.~Scott: $G = \mathrm{PSL}_2(F_{29})$ and $H_1 , H_2$ are nonconjugate subgroups isomorphic to $A_5$.} However, as the following lemma shows, this complication does not arise in the case of generic tori.
-We recall that a field extension $F/k$ of degree $n$ is called {\it generic} if it is separable and for its normal closure $\tilde{F}$, the Galois group $\Ga(\tilde{F}/k)$ is isomorphic to the symmetric group $S_n$. \begin{lemma} Let $F_1$ and $F_2$ be two degree $n$ extensions of a field $k$, and let $T_i = \mathrm{R}^{(1)}_{F_1/k}(G_m)$ $(i = 1, 2)$ be the corresponding norm tori.
+In order to apply Amitsur's theorem, we need to match certain maximal subfields of the algebras obtained by a purely transcendental base change, and not just the corresponding maximal tori in the associated norm one groups.
+It is well-known that given a central division algebra $D$ of degree $n$ over a field $k$, every maximal $k$-torus $T$ of $G = \mathrm{SL}_{1 , D}$ is the norm torus $\mathrm{R}^{(1)}_{F/k}(\mathbb{G}_m)$ for some maximal separable subfield $F \subset D$.
+The problem is that in general, given two separable degree $n$ extensions $F_1$ and $F_2$ of $K$, the fact that the corresponding norm tori are $K$-isomorphic, may {\it not} imply that the extensions are isomorphic.\footnote{To construct such an example, it is enough to find a finite group $G$ having two nonconjugate subgroups $H_1$ and $H_2$ such that the permutation lattices $\Z[G/H_1]$ and $\Z[G/H_2]$ are isomorphic as $\Z[G]$-modules.
+We learned from correspondence with R.~Guralnick and D.~Saltman that the following example of this situation was found by L.~Scott \cite{Scott}: $G = \mathrm{PSL}_2(F_{29})$ and $H_1 , H_2$ are nonconjugate subgroups isomorphic to $A_5$.} However, as the following lemma shows, this complication does not arise in the case of generic tori.
+We recall that a field extension $F/k$ of degree $n$ is called {\it generic} if it is separable and for its normal closure $\tilde{F}$, the Galois group $\Ga(\tilde{F}/k)$ is isomorphic to the symmetric group $S_n$. \begin{lemma} Let $F_1$ and $F_2$ be two degree $n$ extensions of a field $k$, and let $T_i = \mathrm{R}^{(1)}_{F_1/k}(\mathbb{G}_m)$ $(i = 1, 2)$ be the corresponding norm tori.
 If at least one of the extensions $F_i$ is generic over $k$ and $T_1 \simeq T_2$ as $k$-tori, then $F_1 \simeq F_2$ over $k$. \end{lemma} \begin{proof} It is well-known that the minimal splitting field of $T_i$ is the normal closure of $F_i$ over $K$, which we will denote by $\tilde{F}_i$.
 Since $T_1$ and $T_2$ are $k$-isomorphic, we have $\tilde{F}_1 = \tilde{F}_2 =: \tilde{F}$, and then by our assumption, the Galois group $G = \Ga(\tilde{F}/K)$ is isomorphic to $S_n$.
 Let $H_i = \mathrm{Gal}(\tilde{F}/F_i)$.
 To prove that $F_1 \simeq F_2$, it is enough to show that the subgroups $H_1$ and $H_2$ are conjugate in $G$.
-When $n \neq 6$, this follows from the elementary fact in group theory that, in this case, $S_n$ has only one conjugacy class of subgroups of index $n$; in other words, every subgroup of index $n$ is the stabilizer of some point.
-Since we have not been able to locate an explicit reference, we will give a quick proof of this statement.
-So, let $H \subset G = S_n$ be a subgroup of index $n$, and set $X = G/H$.
-The action of $G$ on $X$ by left multiplication yields a group homomorphism $f \colon G \to S(X)$ to the group of permutations of the set $X$.
-Since $\ker f$ is a normal subgroup of $G = S_n$ that is contained in a subgroup of index $n$, it is easy to see that $\ker f$ is in fact trivial, and hence $f$ is an isomorphism by order considerations.
-Now fix a bijection $X \leftrightarrow \{1, \ldots , n\}$, and let $h \colon S(X) \to S_n$ be the isomorphism induced by this bijection.
-Then $h \circ f \colon S_n \to S_n$ is an automorphism, and since $H$ fixes a point in $X$, we see that $(h \circ f)(H)$ fixes a point.
-(This part of the argument works for all $n$.)
-Now, since $n \neq 6$, every automorphism of $S_n$ is inner, implying that $H$ itself fixes a point, as required.
+When $n \neq 6$, this follows from the elementary fact in group theory that, in this case, $S_n$ has only one conjugacy class of subgroups of index $n$; in other words, every subgroup of index $n$ is the stabilizer of some point --- see \cite[Kapitel II, Satz 5.5]{Huppert}.